PrisAnton/Options-pricing-toolkit/README.md

 Python 3.10 or newer.

-No third-party packages are required.
-The toolkit only uses the Python standard library.
+The pricing toolkit itself only uses the Python standard library.
+The test suite uses `pytest`.

 ## Project structure